 Moths and butterflies can be seen as symbols of rebirth since they fly towards the light to emerge from what seems like a death-like state.
 They also represent change coming into your life: moths are attracted by lights, so seeing them outside your window or around lamps is said to indicate that you’re experiencing something new in some way (or at least it’s about time).

 On a spiritual level, this simply means not being paralyzed by fear but instead embracing what comes next.
-Moth symbolism reminds us that we needn’t cling onto what once was because what lies ahead may well be even more beautiful than what came before…if only we open our eyes for transformation!
+Moth symbolism reminds us that we needn’t cling to what once was because what lies ahead may well be even more beautiful than what came before…if only we open our eyes to transformation!

 Moths are sensitive to the souls of those who have passed on, and they may send messages in the moth form.
 If you notice moths appearing frequently after someone close has died it could be a sign that he or she is trying to communicate with you through these insects!

 We also have written about animals that represent death, in case you’re interested.